This article discusses the latest electric riding mowers for 2019. Two years ago there were only three available – today there are more than a dozen!

 While you are there buy the Ryobi Gas-Like Power 40-Volt Lithium-Ion Cordless String Trimmer/Hedge Trimmer and Jet Fan Blower Combo Kit and throw the old gas can away!

-To give you a little perspective on the 3 electric mowers available here in the U.S. Husqvarna sells in the rest of the world the Husqvarna Rider Battery.
+To give you a little perspective on the electric mowers available elsewhere.
+Husqvarna sells in the rest of the world the Husqvarna Rider Battery.
 It uses a 36 volt 125 AH hour battery, 1500 Watt drive motor and two 800 Watt decks motors.
 The deck is 33 inches (85 cm).
 It has a maximum runtime of 90 minutes.
 Cost in U.S. dollars – $3999.

 If you like to tinker around the yard and don’t mow more than an hour or so at a time the Cub Cadet RZT S Zero is a wonderful mower.
 Cub Cadet has taken their steering wheel zero turn and replaced the belts, pulleys, transmissions and gas engine with electric motors and batteries.